genelet/godbi/README.md

 It reads a row or JOINed-table row using the primary key.
 See below for _Join_.
 The selected columns are keys in `Rename`.
 The value of such a key has two elements.
 The first one is the renamed label and the second the GO data type like _int_, _int64_ and _string_ etc.

 If we need only a part of the row, not the whole row, we can use _FIELDS_ which is a key in input data _ARGS_.
-Its value is a shorter list of columns, separated by comma.
+Its value is a shorter slice of columns, separated by comma.
 For example, we have defined _FIELDS ="fields"_.
 In order to return just the user id and username, our input data should have _ARGS["fields"] = "user_id,username"_.

 #### 2.2.5) *Topics*